Clinton Anderson Academy Horse Training Application & Administrative Process

 Each horse will be treated as an individual and progressed at his own rate of learning.
 With that being said, we can't guarantee how quickly each horse will learn.
 The majority of horses will be able to complete the Fundamentals within 6 weeks; however, if the horse came with really bad behavior or goes lame and needs time off, it'll take longer to get him to that level.

-If the situation arises in which your horse does experience a learning curve or becomes ill or lame and can't be worked, his time on the ranch will be extended by two weeks to ensure that he receives his full training through the Fundamentals Level of the Method.
+If the situation arises in which your horse does experience a learning curve or becomes ill or lame and can't be worked, his time on the ranch will be extended by up to two weeks to ensure that he receives his full training through the Fundamentals Level of the Method.
 While the training fee won't increase (you'll receive an extra $1,500 worth of training), you will be responsible for paying for his additional board and care, which the clinician training your horse will discuss with you.

 Your horse's training could also get extended if there's a clinic at the ranch.
 Where Academy students are concerned, assisting at clinics and tours takes priority over training horses.
 Therefore if the Academy students are helping in the clinic, their training horses will not be worked during that time.
-When that happens, your horse's board will be reduced to $10/day rather than the regular $17/day.
+When that happens, your horse's board will be reduced to $15/day rather than the regular $20/day.
 This reduction actually costs Downunder Horsemanship money, but we offer it as a gift to offset the horse's time off.
 Keep in mind that any time missed during the training period will need to be added to the end of the session.

 If you're on a strict schedule, where if your horse had to stay on an extra two weeks you couldn't do it, then it's highly recommended not going forward with the program.
 If Clinton feels it's in the best interest of the horse, and ultimately your satisfaction and safety, to keep the horse an extra two weeks, he'll ask that he does.
 Our number one concern is to bring out your horse's full potential and make sure you're happy with the results.